-c) the unified voters list shall indicate the transfer of a voter to a special voter list in an adapted electoral precinct in the territory of the same majoritarian electoral district, also, in the unified voters list and the special voters list, in the 'Actual Status column, the entry 'a User of a wheelchair' shall be made, which shall be endorsed by the signatures of the chairperson of the precinct election commission and the Secretary of the same commission.
+c) the transfer of a voter to the special voters' list of an adapted electoral precinct within the territory of the same DEC/local majoritarian electoral district shall be indicated in the unified voters' list, and the text - 'a wheelchair user' shall be put in the 'Actual Status' box of the unified voters' list and the special voters' list, which shall be endorsed by the signatures of the chairperson and the secretary of the PEC.

-2. The members of the precinct election commission, representatives of electoral subjects and the observers shall have the right to verify the validity of the request for voting at a polling station adapted for wheelchair users and at any time raise before the PEC the issue of the expediency of including these voters in the relevant special list before the Election Day.
-The decision on this matter shall be made by the district election commission within the timeframe established by this article, based on the information provided by the precinct election commission.

-3. The district election commission shall establish and approve, by an ordinance, the special list of adapted polling station voters not later than the $3^{rd}$ day before the polling day, received from the precinct election commissions, as well as on the basis of their own data, and shall immediately transfer to the relevant precinct election commission a version of the list intended for the public information, signed by the chairperson and the secretary of the same commission, and not later than 12 hours before the voting - the version intended for the election commission.
+- 2. PEC members, representatives of electoral subjects and observers shall have the right to verify the validity of the request of wheelchair user voters for voting at an adapted electoral precinct and, to raise before the PEC, at any time before the Election Day, an issue of the appropriateness of inclusion of these voters in the respective special list.
+The decision regarding the aforementioned issue shall be made by the DEC on the basis of the information provided by the PEC, within the time limit set by this article. - 3.
+The DEC shall, on the basis of the data received from the PECs, and of its own data, not later than the 5th day before the polling day, compile and approve by an ordinance the special voters' list of the adapted electoral precincts, and shall immediately transfer to the respective PEC the version of the special voters' list of the adapted electoral precincts designated for public information, which is signed by the chairperson and the secretary of the aforementioned DEC, and the version designated for an election commission, not later than 12 hours before polling.

-4. The special voter list of the adapted polling station shall include the same voter data as in the unified voters list, and shall additionally indicate the serial number of the voter in the unified voters list.
+4. The same data of a voter available in the unified voters' list shall be entered in the special voters' list of an adapted electoral precinct, and the serial number of the voter in the unified voters' list shall be additionally specified.

-5. The version of the special list of voters of the adapted polling station designated for public information (without photos) transferred by the district election commission to the precinct election commission shall be immediately posted in a visible place inside the PEC building (polling station).
+- 5. The version of the special voters' list of an adapted electoral precinct designated for public information (without photos) transferred by the DEC to the PEC shall be immediately put up in a visible place inside the PEC (polling) - 6.
+The procedure established by this article shall be valid until 1 January 2026.